 Adjust the heat to bring wine mixture to a gentle simmer and reduce slightly making sure to scrape all browned bits from the bottom of the pan.
 Remove from heat and add 1/2 to 1 cup of cream or half and half.
 Stir in half of a bunch of chopped Italian parsley.
 Taste and add salt and pepper as necessary.

 Serve salmon over a bed of fettuccine or linguine if desired.
-Top salmon with your garlic wine cream sauce, a squeeze of lemon juice, and grate parmesan or pecorino over that.
+Top salmon with your garlic wine cream sauce, a squeeze of lemon juice, and grate parmesan or pecorino over the top.
 A Microplane Grater is marvelous for this.

-I served with Oven Roasted Asparagus (which roasted in the oven the same time as my fish cooked) and the Sauvignon Blanc as an accompaniment.
+I serve with Oven Roasted Asparagus (which roasted in the oven the same time as my fish cooked) and the Sauvignon Blanc or Pinot Grigio as an accompaniment.
 Enjoy!